The cohomology of virtually torsion-free solvable groups of finite rank: Near supplements

-The above example suggests that a normal subgroup of a solvable minimax group whose associated quotient is $\pi$-minimax might at least have a $\pi$-minimax Hirsch-length supplement, if not a near supplement.
-In Theorem C below, we prove that this is indeed always the case.
-In addition, we observe that, if the quotient happens to be finitely generated, then any Hirsch-length supplement is necessarily a near supplement.
-This is due to the fact that, in a finitely generated solvable minimax group, every subgroup with the same Hirsch length as the group must have finite index (Lemma 4.7).
+As shown below in Corollary 3.4, Theorem B implies that, if $G/K$ is not virtually torsion-free, one is still assured of finding a $\pi$-minimax subgroup $X$ satisfying the weaker condition that $h(KX)=h(G)$.
+We refer to such a subgroup as a {\it Hirsch-length supplement}.
+Furthermore, if $G/K$ happens to be finitely generated, then any Hirsch-length supplement is necessarily a near supplement.
+This is due to the fact that, in a finitely generated solvable minimax group, every subgroup with the same Hirsch length as the group must have finite index (Lemma 3.5).

-\begin{thmC} Let $G$ be a solvable minimax group.
+\begin{corollary} Let $G$ be a solvable group of finite rank.
 Assume that $K$ is a normal subgroup of $G$ such that $G/K$ is $\pi$-minimax.
-Then there is a $\pi$-minimax subgroup $X$ of $G$ such that $h(KX)=h(G)$.
-Furthermore, if $G/K$ is finitely generated, then $[G:KX]$ is finite. \end{thmC}
+Then $K$ has a $\pi$-minimax Hirsch-length supplement.
+Furthermore, if $G/K$ is finitely generated, then any Hirsch-length supplement to $K$ is a near supplement. \end{corollary}